o1-labs/docs2/docs/zkapps/snarkyjs-reference/modules/Experimental.md

 ▸ **memoizeWitness**<`T`\>(`type`, `compute`): `T`

-Like Circuit.witness, but memoizes the witness during transaction construction for reuse by the prover.
+Like Provable.witness, but memoizes the witness during transaction construction for reuse by the prover.
 This is needed to witness non-deterministic values.

 #### Type parameters